The Need for Verification in AI-Driven Scientific Discovery: AI Methods for Scientific Discovery

 \textit{Lagrangian neural networks (LNNs)}~\citep{cranmer2020lagrangian} instead model the Lagrangian $L(q, \dot{q})$ and derive equations of motion via the Euler–Lagrange equations.
 This enables the incorporation of constraints and yields coordinate-invariant representations.

-Physics-inspired networks, thus, encode domain knowledge directly into the architecture, allowing them to model both the its state and evolution in a structured way.
-However, as noted by~\cite{newman2024stable}, these approaches do not discover the underlying laws; instead, they assume them, modeling the dynamics within the specified structural form.
+Physics-inspired networks, thus, encode domain knowledge directly into the architecture, allowing them to model both {the} state and {the} evolution in a structured way.
+However, as noted by~\cite{newman2024stable}, these approaches do not discover the underlying laws; instead, they assume them {and model} the dynamics within the specified structural form.
 Furthermore, incorporating multiple types of physical constraints simultaneously (e.g., energy and momentum conservation alongside symmetry constraints) remains an open challenge.

 \paragraph{Equivariant Neural Networks.} Many physical systems exhibit symmetries such as translation, rotation, or permutation invariance. \textit{Equivariant neural networks} explicitly incorporate such symmetries by ensuring that transformations of the input correspond to equivalent transformations of the output~\citep{cohen2016group}.
 Formally, a function $f$ is equivariant with respect to a group $G$ if: